Karmurphy96/bigdata/README.md

 **End-to-End Big Data Pipeline**

-This project was developed as part of the MSc Data Analytics (Big Data Analytics module) at the Berlin School of Business & Innovation.
-It demonstrates the design and implementation of an end-to-end Big Data pipeline using Hadoop, Spark, Hive, and MLlib on the Amazon Reviews Dataset (>5GB).
+This repository contains the implementation of my MSc Data Analytics – Big Data Analytics module project.
+The project demonstrates the development of an end-to-end Big Data pipeline using Hadoop, Spark, Hive, and MLlib on the Amazon Reviews Dataset (>5GB).

-**Project Overview**
+Project Overview

-The goal of this project was to build a scalable data pipeline that can ingest, process, and analyze large-scale datasets, followed by applying machine learning for sentiment classification.
+1. The goal of this project was to design and implement a scalable data pipeline that can:

+2. Ingest and store raw data.

+3. Process and transform data using Spark & Hive.

+4. Apply machine learning with MLlib for sentiment classification.

+5. Compare performance between Spark and Hive.

 **Key Features**
 **Data Ingestion & Storage**

-Converted raw JSONL files to CSV format.
+1. Converted raw JSONL files to CSV format.

-Stored and managed data in HDFS-compatible storage.
+2. Stored and managed data in HDFS-compatible storage.

-Created Hive external tables for structured access.
+3. Created Hive external tables for structured access.

 **Data Processing**

-Applied ETL with PySpark for cleaning, wrangling, and transformations.
+1. Applied ETL with PySpark for cleaning, wrangling, and transformations.

-Ran HiveQL queries for exploratory data analysis and performance benchmarking against Spark SQL.
+2. Ran HiveQL queries for exploratory data analysis and performance benchmarking against Spark SQL.

 **Machine Learning**

-Implemented Logistic Regression (MLlib) for sentiment classification.
+1. Implemented Logistic Regression (MLlib) for sentiment classification.

-Evaluated using Accuracy, Precision, Recall, F1-score, and ROC-AUC.
+2. Evaluated using Accuracy, Precision, Recall, F1-score, and ROC-AUC.

-Visualized results with a Confusion Matrix.
+3. Visualized results with a Confusion Matrix.

 **Performance Comparison**

 Benchmarked Spark vs Hive for specific query and transformation tasks.

 **Technologies Used**

 Hadoop (HDFS)

 Apache Spark (PySpark, MLlib)